Answered By: Kate Britt Last Updated: Sep 02, 2020 Views: 6

 - This research guide on News Sources outlines the dozens of resources for finding current, international, and historical newspapers.

-- Lexis-Nexis Academic includes full text of over 13,000 newspapers and magazines around the world from 1980 to present.
+- Nexis Uni includes full text of over 13,000 newspapers and magazines around the world from 1980 to present.

 - Factiva is a searchable database offering full-text articles from over 6,000 trade publications, newspapers, newswires, and magazines, as well as company and industry financial data and news stories.
 It is one of the few sources that includes access to the Wall Street Journal.